CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `GET /api/v1/suspects/get-suspect-by-id/{suspect_id}`

-**Description:** Get comprehensive details of a specific suspect including personal information, case association, risk assessment, dan evidence-related fields.
+**Description:** Get comprehensive details of a specific suspect including personal information, case association, risk assessment, dan evidence-related fields. **Access control based on user role:**
+- **Admin Role**: Can access details of all suspects.
+- **Regular User Role**: Can only access details of suspects from cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
+Attempting to access other suspects will return 403 Forbidden.

 **Headers:** `Authorization: Bearer <access_token>`